-Prerequisite: Precalculus, Advanced Physics or AP Chemistry
+Prerequisite: Precalculus, Advanced Physics or AP Chemistry GPA Weighted Credit: 1.0

 AP Physics 1 is the equivalent to a first semester college course in algebra-based physics.
 The course covers Newtonian mechanics (including rotational dynamics and angular momentum); work, energy, and power; and mechanical waves and sound.
 It will also introduce electric circuits.
 The course provides for hands-on explorations of physics content and inquiry labs.
-A \$20 fee is required in all AP courses.
+The AP Exam for this course will be administered in May.